Introduction to Medical Office Basics | 4 Weeks | 5 QCH |

 |

-This course is designed to teach students about system specific guidelines and coding.
-Students learn how to differentiate between a fracture and dislocation; learn to explain the effects of extent and approach when reporting endoscopy respiratory procedures, and gain an understanding that cardiovascular services are reported using different sections of the Current Procedural Terminology (CPT).
-Student’s will review the subsection format and understand the difference in subheadings.
+This course is designed to instruct students about system-specific guidelines and coding.
+Students learn how to differentiate between a fracture and dislocation; learn to explain the effects of extent and approach when reporting endoscopy respiratory procedures and gain an understanding that cardiovascular services are reported using different sections of the Current Procedural Terminology (CPT).
+Students will review the subsection format and understand the difference in subheadings.
 Students will continue to broaden their medical terminology studies as well as, the concepts of professionalism within the healthcare setting.

 |